Click

 concluding days of two fine Grace Line Ships

-continued until 1969 when Grace Line finally decided to sell
+when Grace Line finally decided to sell their shipping interests

-their shipping interests to Prudential Lines, and thus the new
+to Prudential Lines, and thus the new company became

-numbers it was decide to withdraw both ships from service and Santa
+decide to withdraw both ships from service and Santa Paula was

-Paula was laid up at Hampton Roads Virginia on January 16, 1971,
+laid up at Hampton Roads Virginia on January 16, 1971, with the

-with the Santa Rosa being also being laid up at Hampton Roads
+Santa Rosa being also being laid up at Hampton Roads just six

-just six days later.
-Tragically these fine luxury liners would
+days later.
+Tragically these fine luxury liners would never sail

 Specifications